nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ```
 <br/><br/>

-### Schedule a new meeting `schedule`
+### Schedule a new model.meeting `schedule`
-Schedules a new meeting and adds it into the meeting list.
+Schedules a new model.meeting and adds it into the model.meeting list.

 Format: `schedule <Meeting Name> <Start Day> <Start Time> <End Day> <End Time>`

 Example of usage:

 `
-schedule meeting 3 17:00 3 19:00
+schedule model.meeting 3 17:00 3 19:00
 `

 Expected output: